 On-Reserve Lands deals with land registrations under a process outlined in the Líl̓wat Nation’s Land Law for registering traditional land holdings.
 The Community Land Use Plan (CLUP), a framework for land use management, and the Land Management Board guide this department.

-On-Reserve Lands Maps
+On-Reserve Lands Services and Focuses

 Much of the Líl̓wat Nation reserve land is located in and around the community of Mt.
 Currie, approximately 160-km north of Vancouver, British Columbia.
 A secondary community site, Xet̓ólacw, which includes a school and health centre, has been developed a few kilometres away.
 Roll your cursor over the map above and click to see specific areas of the on-reserve lands map enlarged.

 Purchasing On-Reserve Maps

 On-Reserve Lands maps are available to purchase through Lands & Resources.
 Maximum custom map size is 132 cm x 86 cm (52” x 34”) with full-colour maps available in sizes up to 112 cm x 86 cm (48” x 34”).
 To order a map or receive a quote, please click here.